-- (2) In 2018, 25% of incentive compensation was paid in restricted stock units that vest no the one-year anniversary of the grant, and 75% was paid in cash.
-For amounts earned in 2019, each of our executives elected to take the nonequity incentive compensation in the form of stock to help us conserve cash in light of the effect of COVID-19 on our business.
+- (1) For amounts earned in 2019, each of our executives elected to take the nonequity incentive compensation in the form of stock to help us conserve cash in light of the effect of COVID-19 on our business.
 We have reported the cash value of the awards under "Nonequity Incentive Plan Compensation."
-We believe this is appropriate, and consistent with Instruction 2 to Regulation S-K Item 402(n)(2)(iii) and (iv), because the cash payments were payable only upon the achievement of performance measures set in advance and were not discretionary. - (3) Composed of 150,600 restricted stock units awarded on February 18, 2019 which vest ratably in annual installments over three years and 42,088 shares of issued in connection with the completion of the Kona Grill acquisition in November 2019. - (4) Composed of an option to purchase 68,000 shares of common stock awarded on February 18, 2019 which vests ratably in annual installments over three years. - (5) Composed of 15,000 restricted stock units awarded March 26, 2019 which vest ratably in annual installments over three years. - (6) Composed of 30,000 restricted stock units awarded March 26, 2019 which vest ratably in annual installments over three years. - (7) Relocation reimbursement for move from New York City to Denver
+We believe this is appropriate, and consistent with Instruction 2 to Regulation S-K Item 402(n)(2)(iii) and (iv), because the cash payments were payable only upon the achievement of performance measures set in advance and were not discretionary. - (2) The 2020 Stock Awards is composed of 73,234 restricted stock units awarded on March 9, 2021 which vest ratably in annual installments over three years.
+The 2019 Stock Awards is composed of 420,168 restricted stock units awarded on March 24, 2020 which vest ratably in annual installments over three years and 150,000 restricted stock units awarded on February 18, 2019 which vests ratably in annual installments over three years. - (3) The 2020 Stock Awards is composed of 24,083 restricted stock units awarded on March 9, 2021 which vests ratably in annual installments over three years.
+The 2019 Stock Awards is composed of 110,294 restricted stock units awarded on March 24, 2020 which vest ratably in annual installments over three years. - (4) The 2020 Stock Awards is composed of 15,526 restricted stock units awarded on March 9, 2021 which vests ratably in annual installments over three years.
+The 2019 Stock Awards is composed of 42,017 restricted stock units awarded on March 24, 2020 which vest ratably in annual installments over three years - (5) Other includes 53rd week of salary paid in December for all salaried employees.
+Mr. Segal's 2019 amount includes \$25,000 in relocation allowance.